miroberes/CKAD-Exam-Tips/CKAD-Exam-Tips-bash-exercises/CKAD-Exam-Tips-bash-exercises-001-bash-substitution.md

 error: the server doesn't have a resource type "p"
 ```

-Since there is only one typo to be corrected use the bash quick substitution syntax.
-W need to add the `get` word to the string to be replaced to make the 'p' unique.
+Since there is only one typo to be corrected we can use the bash quick substitution syntax: `^oldstring^newstring`.
+To tell the substitution which `p` it should replace with `po` we need to add the `get` word to the string.

 #### Re-run the previous command but replace `get p` with `get po`:
 ```